 Why surface treatments?

-As a key link in the production chain, surface treatment makes it possible to considerably increase the properties of a product, whether it concerns the aesthetic or technical aspects.
-This may include, for example, an improvement in hardness characteristics, wear resistance, corrosion resistance, or a change of color on the product.
+As a key link in the production chain, surface treatment allows to considerably increase the properties of a product as well for aesthetic or technical aspects.
+This may include, for example, an improvement in hardness characteristics, wear resistance, corrosion resistance, or even a change of product color/texture.

-As such, surface treatment operations are generally a finishing operation.
-The companies of this domain arrive at the end of the chain and are, for the most part, specialized subcontractors in one of the ways of the sector.
-Nevertheless, for practical reasons, there are also a large number of workshops directly integrated internally in the production chain.
+As such, surface treatment operations generally constitute a finishing operation.
+The companies in this field of activity are at the end of the chain and are for the most part specialized subcontractors.
+However, for practical reasons, there are also a large number of workshops directly integrated into the production chain.

 An extensive covered area

-The area covered by surface treatments is huge.
-Surface treatment can be defined as any operation that modifies the characteristics, by structural modification or by adding a material to the surface, of a product.
-This concept therefore covers the following types of treatments:
+The area covered by surface treatments is large.
+Surface treatment can be defined as any operation that modifies the characteristics of a product, by structural modification or by adding a toplayer.
+This concept covers the following types of processing:

-- Conversion treatments (wet) – Structural transformation treatments (melting, surface hardening, mechanical treatments)
+- Structural transformation treatment (melting, surface hardening, mechanical treatments)

-Because of its equipment, CITRA is preferentially turned towards coatings, wet type (electrolytic and chemical deposits) and dry (thermal spraying and vacuum deposits) and conversion treatments.
-Nevertheless, it can also meet the needs in the field of thermochemical diffusion treatments with the support of the SPCTS laboratory.
+Thanks to its equipment, CITRA is preferentially focus on wet processes (electroless and electroplating) and dry processes (thermal spraying and vacuum deposition) and conversion-coating treatments.
+Nevertheless, it can also meet customer needs for thermochemical treatments with the support of IRCER laboratory.